likethemammal/css-visualizer/README.md

 ## About

-This is a set of visualizers that are made entirely using DOM elements and CSS3 Animations and Transforms. **There is no SVG, Canvas, WebGL, or visual plug-in used.** It takes quite a bit of tweaking to reduce compositing and optimze rendering layers but this is the kind of stuff CSS can do now a days.
+This is a set of visualizers that are made entirely using DOM elements and CSS3 Animations and Transforms. **There is no SVG, Canvas, WebGL, or visual plug-in used.** It takes quite a bit of tweaking to reduce compositing and optimize rendering layers but this is the kind of stuff CSS can do now a days.

 [**Live Demo**](http://likethemammal.github.io/css-visualizer)